shuozhixu/Materials_2024/README.md

 Run the simulation with files `lmp.in`, `data.Ag_5nm_1`, `AgCu.eam.alloy`, and `lmp.batch`.

-Once it is finished, you will find a file `shear.mobile.txt`.
+Once it is finished, we will find a file `shear.mobile.txt`.
 Column 2 is the shear strain, which is unitless, while column 8 is the shear stress, in units of GPa.
 Plot a curve using the two columns as the _x_ and _y_ axes, respectively, and that is the stress-strain curve.

 From the stress-strain curve, one can determine the critical stress for the dislocation to move by more than 1 nm.
 The critical stress is usually the first local maximum stress, excluding the first coupe of points.
 Specifically, the critical stress is 0.17096 GPa, taken at the strain of 0.00885.